DCC-EX/dcc-ex.github.io/docs/reference/hardware/microcontrollers/wifi-mega.rst

    Buyer beware!
 There have been numerous reports of build quality with these clone boards, with poorly soldered USB connectors and issues getting wireless working two commonly reported issues.

+   The DCC-EX team do not recommend the combined Mega2560 + WiFi due to the number of issues encountered in recent times.

 What You Will Need
 ==================